SAP-samples/teched2023-DA271/exercises/ex3/README.md

 -   Drill by RESPONSIBLE and confirm that employee's full name is now displayed
 -   Check drill-settings (three dots in dimension list on the right) and change presentation from ID+Description to Description or just to ID.

-## Add language-independent labels for products and product categories
+## Add Language-independent Labels For Products and Product Categories

 Users feel a lot more at ease if they see data in their mother tongue rather than in some global language.
 To this end, SAP Datasphere provides the support of language-dependent labels.
 Depending on the data access language of the user (by default this is their logon language and mother tongue), the labels for objects are drawn in that specific language.